 Pharmacy Technicians Make Sure Errors Aren’t Made When Administering Medications

-Pharmacy technicians are, in a lot of ways, a last line of defense for those who need medications.
+In many ways, pharmacy technicians are a last line of defense for those who need medications.
 When someone is seeing several different doctors and taking more than one medication at a time, there’s always a chance that certain medications could counteract one another.

 As you might imagine, this can make the life of a pharmacy technician difficult at times.
 But it also proves how invaluable pharmacy technicians are when it comes to providing quality health care to those who need it most.